 Portion Contortion: Portion Control

 Portion Control is the reaction against Portion Distortion.
-When realising that super sizing meals was becoming the norm, health authorities and nutritionists started giving lessons in what is supposed to actually be normal.
+When realizing that super sizing meals were becoming the norm, health authorities and nutritionists started giving lessons in what is supposed to actually be normal.
 These recommendations were based on scientific measurements on the body’s needs in terms of energy and nutrition.
 We will go through the basic need-to-knows soon.